Table of Contents

 PCI DSS 4.0 Requirements

-Simulates external attacks to identify vulnerabilities accessible from outside the organisation’s network.
+Simulates external attacks to identify security vulnerabilities accessible from outside the organisation’s network.
 Must be performed annually and after significant changes to the CDE.
+External network vulnerability scans are often used in conjunction with external penetration testing.
+External vulnerability scans must be performed by ASV vendors, not pentesting companies.

 💡Suggested Read: External Penetration Testing

-Mimics attacks originating from within the network to expose vulnerabilities that malicious insiders could exploit.
-Requires annual execution and retesting after significant changes.
+PCI internal pen testing mimics attacks originating from within the network to expose security vulnerabilities that malicious insiders could exploit.
+Sometimes this is bundled as internal and external pentesting; it requires annual execution and retesting after significant changes.

 💡Suggested Read: Internal Penetration Testing